Ecommerce in Poland

 Big online stores in Poland

-According to a report from Dotcom River there are over 12 thousand online stores in Poland.
+In 2020, about 11,000 new ecommerce websites and online stores were launched in Poland.
 A very popular shopping site in Poland is that of mass merchant Allegro.pl.
 In 2011, it was the leading website in Polish ecommerce, with 40 million users in its homeland and a 50% annual revenue increase in April 2012 compared to the previous year.
 Other popular online stores in Poland are Groupon.pl, Neo24.pl, Opineo.pl, Komputronik, Empik Digital & Publishing and Merlin.pl.

 Latest news about Poland